rit-sse/WebsiteTheSSEquel/README.md

 6. Once the server is skeletonized, run the server using `python app.py` in the `next` directory.

 ## Recommended Extensions for VSCode
-- Tailwind CSS IntelliSense
+- Tailwind CSS IntelliSense: bradlc.vscode-tailwindcss
-- PostCSS Language Support
+- PostCSS Language Support: csstools.postcss
-- GitLens
+- GitLens: eamodio.gitlens

 ## Contributing